bocoup/web-platform-contribution-guide/_sources/directory.rst.txt

 Specifications
 ~~~~~~~~~~~~~~

-Reporting a new issue on the relevant specification's repository is a good way to reach the correct people, and also a good place to discuss the topic at hand (e.g., instead of private email threads).
+Reporting a new issue on the relevant specification's repository is a good way to reach the correct people, and also a good place to discuss the topic at hand (for example, instead of private email threads).
 So if there isn't already an issue filed for the topic you want to discuss, start with filing a new issue.
 When reaching out to others for feedback, you can link to this issue and ask them to comment there.